2022 World Cup: Andrés Cantor Discusses USMNT's Chances, Player to Watch

-Andrés Cantor discusses USMNT’s chances, player to watch originally appeared on NBC Sports Chicago
+Andrés Cantor discusses USMNT’s chances, player to watch originally appeared on NBC Sports Washington

 The 2022 FIFA World Cup is quickly approaching.